 - either parent is a non-EEA national and subject to immigration control (and has no recourse to public funds)

-Find if you’re eligible for 30 hours childcare by entering your details into the Childcare Choices website.
+You can find out if you’re eligible for 30 hours childcare on the Childcare Choices website.
+It allows you to:

 - check your eligibility for each of the childcare schemes (30 hours and Tax Free Childcare)